iliastra/qt_bench/README.md

-# Bnech like a test for Qt-Framework
+# Bench-dump like a test for Qt-Framework
 GUI for Updatig form